 About the series

+The current flag got a tick from the people of New Zealand, but the referendum triggered an unprecedented debate about our sense of national identity and how we're seen on the world stage.
+What better time to hit the road and visit every corner of our amazing country.
+We wanted to know how we feel about ourselves.
+What are our hopes?
+Our fears?
+Do we like our national character?
+What could we do better?
+What should we celebrate?
 We met dozens of Kiwis and over the next fortnight will tell their stories.
 We'll showcase the towns and the countryside where they live.
 We'll investigate the themes that unite - and sometimes divide - us.
 And we'll build a unique snapshot of how you view New Zealand.

 From today we're publishing daily travelogues and video blogs by two-time reporter of the year David Fisher.
 His words are illustrated with images by award-winning photographer Mark Mitchell.
 We're also publishing animated graphics featuring everyday New Zealanders and the word (or words) that best sum up, to them, being Kiwi in 2016.
 Next week we'll go into even more depth, publishing a series of mini-documentaries about those themes.
 The series will conclude with an interactive presentation showcasing our conclusions.
 We want you to be part of this special project.
 On social media, share the word (or words) that sum up being Kiwi to you.
 Use the hashtag #NZin1word and we'll add the best submissions to our #NZin1word hub which will run throughout the series.
 At the end we'll analyse the answers to create the Land of the Long White Word Cloud - a visual representation of how we perceive ourselves.